 "I booked in for an 8 week mindfulness course in order to deal with stress and anxiety.
 I found it enormously useful and now recommend the course with a kind of evangelical enthusiasm"

 "I am more energised and grounded.
 Feel like I have some real clarity."

-"I went to this workshop for health reasons and have learn't some great techniques to use that I enjoy and that help to balance and energise me.
-Great fun too!"
+"I went to this course for health reasons and have learn't some great tools to use that I enjoy and that help to balance and energise me."

 39a Regent Street, Leamington Spa, CV32 5EE